HWaiChan/anime-ml-webapp/README.md

 JS FE <-----> python BE (with the models to load)

+## Next
+- CI/CD with Heroku (Need to set up the basic MLOps using dvc-gdrive)
+- Introduce React in FE/Client.
+-

 ## Later plans

 - A way to pull data (new ratings and animes shows) from MyAnimeList to update models.